emmarklein/RNAseq_pipeline/README.md

 ## Building a STAR Index

 Before we map the reads, we must build a genome index.
-I will be using the T2T reference with the reference genome FASTA file (GCF_009914755.1_T2T-CHM13v2.0_genomic.fna).
+Let's use the T2T reference with the reference genome FASTA file (GCF_009914755.1_T2T-CHM13v2.0_genomic.fna).

 ```
 module load star